broadinstitute/depmap_omics/documentation/depmap_omics_blogpost.md

 We are also preparing the data to be released to different groups, removing the samples per access category: Blacklist\|Internal\|DepMapConsortium\|Public.

-We are then uploading the data to a server called taiga where it will be used in the depmap portal
+We are then uploading the data to a server called taiga where it will be used in the DepMap portal.